bxparks/AUnit/tools/README.md

   passes.
 Monitor uploads the sketch then echos the Serial output to the STDOUT.
 * `--board board` The identifier for the particular board in the form of `{package}:{arch}:{board}[:parameters]`.
-* `--port port` The tty port where the Arduino board can be found
+* `--port port` The tty port where the Arduino board can be found.
+This is optional for the `--verify` mode which does not need to connect to the board.
 * `file.ino` The Arduino sketch file.

 ### Verify